erhantapanyigit/Website_for_Real_Estate_Business/README.md

 ﻿# Website for Real Estate Business

-I developed a web page example using HTML5, CSS3 and Bootstrap for companies in the real estate and construction industry.
+I developed a web page example using HTML5, CSS3, JavaScript and Bootstrap for companies in the real estate and construction industry.

 The project screenshot is provided below: